 Argos data - southern elephant seals

-Drawing on additional IMOS tracking data from Iles Kerguelen, we infer move persistence, γt, along four southern elephant seal tracks.
-We fitted the mp SSM with a 12-h prediction interval with fit_ssm, using the Argos Kalman filter-derived error ellipse information provided with each observation (Jonsen et al., 2020).
+Drawing on additional IMOS tracking data from Îles Kerguelen, we infer move persistence, γt, along four southern elephant seal tracks.
+We fitted the mp SSM with a 12-h prediction interval with fit_ssm, using the Argos Kalman filter-derived error ellipse provided with each observation (Jonsen et al., 2020).
 The mp SSM simultaneously estimates locations and γt, and their uncertainties.
 We then assess how γt changes along the seals’ tracks to infer regions where the seals spend disproportionately more or less time during their foraging trips.

 Inferred move persistence, γt, time-series for four southern elephant seals (a-d; grey envelopes are 95 % CI’s, note differing date ranges on the x axes), and along their 2-D tracks (e; track labels, a-d, correspond to the time-series plots).
 Locations associated with low γt (purple) are indicative of slow, undirected movements, whereas high γt (yellow) is indicative of faster, directed movements.
 Blue circles highlight bouts of spatially constrained low γt.

-The three southern elephant seals on foraging trips to the Antarctic shelf region all engaged in spatially constrained bouts of low move persistence while in the shelf region (Fig. a,c,d; blue circles in e).
-Without additional data it is unclear exactly what these bouts of low horizontal move persistence represent.
-They could result from area-restricted search and foraging within dense prey aggregations, physical constraints of dense ice on horizontal movements, haulout (resting) on sea-ice, or some combination of these.
+The three southern elephant seals that foraged in the Antarctic shelf region all engaged in spatially constrained bouts of low move persistence while over the shelf (Fig. a,c,d; blue circles in e).
+Without additional data it is unclear exactly what these bouts of low move persistence represent.
+They could reflect area-restricted search and foraging within dense prey aggregations, physical constraints of dense ice on horizontal movements, resting on sea-ice, or some combination of these.
 Conversely, the seal on a pelagic foraging trip engaged in slower, more meandering movements with less spatially constrained bouts of lower move persistence (Fig. b, e).
 This general movement pattern may be consistent with searching for suitable foraging resources within the highly variable eddy fields between the Subantarctic and Polar Fronts (Jonsen et al., 2019).

 GPS data - little penguins

-To illustrate how move persistence can be estimated from other types of animal tracking data, we use four little penguin (Eudyptula minor) GPS tracks from daily foraging trips during the chick-rearing period from Montague Island, NSW, Australia, and described in L. Phillips et al. (2021).
-The data are temporally irregular GPS locations, with high frequency sampling (15 s on average) intermittently disrupted by the birds’ diving behaviour, and are assumed to have minimal measurement error.
+To illustrate how move persistence can be estimated from non-Argos animal tracking data, we use four little penguin (Eudyptula minor) GPS tracks from daily foraging trips during the chick-rearing period from Montague Island, NSW, Australia, and described in L. Phillips et al. (2021).
+The data are temporally irregular GPS locations, with high frequency sampling (15 s on average) intermittently disrupted by the birds’ diving behaviour.
 We fitted the crw SSM to the GPS data to predict temporally regular locations at 5-min intervals, and assumed consistently small bivariate normal location measurement errors (ie. ± 10 m sd).
 We then used fit_mpm to estimate γt from these regularised locations.

 Inferred move persistence, γt, 1-D time-series (a-d; grey envelopes are 95 % CI’s) and along little penguin GPS tracks (e).

-The little penguin GPS tracks did not exhibit strong contrast in move persistence, with γt declining below 0.5 for only two of the birds (Fig. a-d).
-Nonetheless, the move persistence estimates highlight change in movement pattern over the course of the penguins’ daily foraging trips (Fig. e).
-The penguins departed Montague Is. with relatively fast movements, three directed southward (Fig. tracks b-d in e) and one less directed and remaining close to the island (track a), before slowing down and engaging in meandering movements (orange - red in Fig. e).
-The spatially diffuse bouts of low move persistence within the penguin tracks may reflect the fine-scale patchiness of their forage-fish prey with search and prey-capture occurring both within and among discrete neighbouring prey aggregations (Carroll et al., 2017).
+The little penguins departed Montague Is. with relatively fast movements, three directed southward (Fig. tracks b-d in e) and one less directed and remaining close to the island (track a), before slowing down and engaging in meandering movements (orange - red in Fig. e).
+The spatially diffuse bouts of relatively low move persistence within the penguin tracks may reflect the fine-scale patchiness of their forage-fish prey with search and prey-capture occurring both within and among discrete neighbouring prey aggregations (Carroll et al., 2017).
 Lach/Gemma could we overlay SVM-inferred prey captures for these birds?
 (G123f02, G124m10, G126m05, L013m01)